 The Campus has frontages to Broadway, Thomas, Wattle and Harris Streets, and the Goods Line and is less than 700 metres from Central Railway Station.
 Jones Street runs through the Precinct.
 The area covered by the Concept Plan (MP 08_0116) is shown in Figure 5.
 More specifically, the Bon Marche and Science Precinct is located within the eastern part of the Broadway campus between Thomas Street and Broadway with frontage to Harris Street.
-It incorporates Buildings 3 (Bon Marche), 4, 9 and 18, with all these buildings located within the broader Lot 2012 DP1183894.
-Refer to Figure 6 and Figure 7 for the location of the Bon Marche and Science Precinct.
+It incorporates Buildings 3 (Bon Marche), 4, 9 and 18, with all these buildings located within the broader Lot 2012 DP1183894 (refer to Figure 6).